PoonamSampat/BigDataWorkshop/Before the HOL - Big data and visualization.md

 ### Task 3: Create storage container

-In this task, you will create a storage container in which you will store your flight and weather data files.
+In this task, you will create a storage container in which you will store your Magento and Shopify data files.

 1. From the side menu in the Azure portal, choose **Resource groups**, then enter your resource group name into the filter box, and select it from the list.